Technology Change Lab

 Topics

-• Technology Change: Study how consumers, firms, markets, and policy affect the nature & pace of transitioning to new technologies.
+• Clean Technology Development & Adoption: Quantify how consumers, firms, markets, and policy affect the nature & pace of transitioning to sustainable energy and transportation technologies.

-• Market Analytics for Decision Making: Measure and model consumer preferences to assess policy and product design and simulate consumer choice behavior.
+• Consumer Preferences for Emerging Technology: Measure and model consumer preferences to assess policy and product design and simulate consumer choice behavior under uncertainty.

-• Electric Vehicles & Sustainable Transportation Technologies: Assess barriers and opportunities to accelerate the development & adoption of sustainable transportation technologies.
+• Electric Vehicles & Sustainable Transportation Technologies: Assess barriers and opportunities to accelerating the development & adoption of sustainable transportation technologies.

-• U.S.-China Climate Relationship: Study the critical relationship between the U.S. and China in developing and mass producing low carbon energy technologies.
+• U.S.-China Climate Relationship: Study the critical relationship between the US and China in developing, scaling, and mass deploying low carbon energy technologies.

 Affiliations